1856 Whig National Convention: Convention site

 The convention was held at the 1851 landmark Maryland Institute for the Promotion of the Mechanic Arts over the old Centre ("Marsh") Market in Market Place (formerly Harrison Street) between East Baltimore Street and Water Street along South Gay Street and the west bank of the Jones Falls stream through downtown Baltimore, in Maryland on September 17 and September 18, 1856.
 The same site had hosted the 1852 Whig National Convention.

-The Last Whig Convention
+Convention

 Twenty-six states out of thirty-one sent 150 delegates to the national convention in late September 1856.
 The convention met for only two days and on the second day (and only ballot) quickly nominated Fillmore for president, who had already been nominated for president by the Know Nothing party.
 Andrew J. Donelson was nominated for vice president.

 Among the delegates to the convention was John Bell of Tennessee.